kevcodez/kevcodez-blog/docs/posts/2020-10-04-inside-agile-product-development-series/README.md

 ### The development team

 The development team consists of six experienced developers and two product owners.
-Every one of us developers has worked for atleast six years professionally as a developer.
+Every one of us developers has worked for at least six years professionally as a developer.
 Most of us knew each other from previous jobs.
 After I started, over the course of two years, three old colleagues followed me.
 Another team member also brought an old colleague.
-I'd say the average age of the development team is rouglhy 31.
+I'd say the average age of the development team is roughly 31.

 Every member of the development team is involved in planning changes to the business, implementing, testing and operating.
 We try our best to avoid knowledge silos.

 We host everything in the cloud (mainly AWS) and make use of services provided by the cloud provider.
-This enables us to concentrate on business logic and our own applications rather than networking, scaling, loadbalancing and such.
+This enables us to concentrate on business logic and our own applications rather than networking, scaling, load balancing and such.
 We are still in control of all of that and are free to do changes, but it gives us a lot of freedom to be able to use such services.

-When working in an agile product development, it is important to keep external dependencies as low as possible to avoid barries.
+When working in an agile product development, it is important to keep external dependencies as low as possible to avoid barriers.
 On the other hand, you cannot do _everything_ yourself.
 You need to outsource some things.
 The difficult thing is to balance that.